 A widely used type of seaweed, Irish Sea Moss, or just Sea Moss (depending upon which part of the world you are from) has been known by different names.
 Some call the Chondrus Crispus species of seaweed Irish Sea Moss, and others call the Eucheuma Cottonii species Irish Sea Moss.
 But if you were to be precise, the accuracy of this could be called into question.

-Chondrus Crispus is a species of red seaweed that grows in rocky waters.
-When compared to Eucheuma Cottonii it has a flatter looking leafier appearance, while Eucheuma Cottonii can look more twig-like.
-Chondrus Crispus is what most in the Caribbean and areas in the Atlantic would call Irish Sea Moss.
+Chondrus Crispus is a species of red seaweed that grows in cooler rocky waters.
+When compared to Eucheuma Cottonii it has a flatter looking leafier appearance, while Eucheuma Cottonii can look more twig-like and grows in warmer waters.
+Eucheuma Cottonii is what most in the Caribbean, and Chondrus Crispus in the Atlantic would call Irish Sea Moss.

 Chondrus Crispus has long been a part of the diets of people in these areas for generations.
 Responsible for helping the body with many different functions, sea moss was looked to as a natural remedy for treating aliments such as: